greenplum-db/gpdb-archive/gpdb-doc/markdown/best_practices/schema.html.md

 -   Do not use default partitions.
 The default partition is always scanned but, more importantly, in many environments they tend to overfill resulting in poor performance.
 -   *Never* partition and distribute tables on the same column.
 -   Do not use multi-level partitioning.
-While sub-partitioning is supported, it is not recommended because typically subpartitions contain little or no data.
-It is a myth that performance increases as the number of partitions or subpartitions increases; the administrative overhead of maintaining many partitions and subpartitions will outweigh any performance benefits.
+While sub-partitioning is supported, it is not recommended because typically sub-partitions contain little or no data.
+It is a myth that performance increases as the number of partitions or sub-partitions increases; the administrative overhead of maintaining many partitions and sub-partitions will outweigh any performance benefits.
 For performance, scalability and manageability, balance partition scan performance with the number of overall partitions.
 -   Beware of using too many partitions with column-oriented storage.
 -   Consider workload concurrency and the average number of partitions opened and scanned for all concurrent queries.